-- Adults are individuals eighteen years or older. - Minors are individuals under eighteen years of age. - Children are individuals grade 5 and below. - Parents are biological or legal guardians of children, youth and special needs adults. - Staff are individuals who are paid employees of the church. - Volunteers are adults who work with children and are not in the employment of the church.
+- Adults are individuals eighteen years or older. - Minors are individuals under eighteen years of age. - Children are individuals grade 5 and below. - Youth are individuals in grades 6 to age 18. - Individuals with Special Needs are both minors and adults who require extra attention, accommodations, and/or modifications that other children, youth, and adults may not need. - Staff are individuals who are paid employees of the church. - Volunteers are adults who work with children and are not in the employment of the church.
 Volunteers include childcare workers, team leaders, facilitators, teachers, coordinators, and anyone else who serves the children.
 The term will be used throughout this policy manual as an all-encompassing term for anyone who regularly serves the children monthly or with greater frequency, and is not church staff.